PlutoZhang/Zowe-docs/topics/ca-docs/cli-releasenotes.md

 provide feedback on your experience with the product and documentation.

-## Known Issues<span id="ReleaseNotes-knownIssues" class="confluence-anchor-link"></span>
+# Known Issues

 The following issues are known to exist in this release of Brightside CLI:

   - **Additional syntax required to complete macOS and Linux installations.**